Why COVID-19 could be causing blood clots—and what you can do to lower your risk

 Blood clots are a serious condition: Untreated, they can cause damage to your brain, heart and lungs.
 Death or long-term complications are a real concern.

-While the health care community is still learning the ways COVID-19 attacks the body, it appears that a few factors are causing the increased risk of clots, said Matthew Exline, MD, medical director of the medical intensive care unit at the Wexner Medical Center.
+While the health care community is still learning the ways COVID-19 attacks the body, it appears that a few factors are causing the increased risk of clots, said Matthew Exline, MD, medical director of the medical intensive care unit at the Ohio State Wexner Medical Center.

 First, COVID-19 can cause severe inflammation, which can trigger your clotting system.

-“When you, say, fall and skin your knee, it turns your immune system on, and one of the ways your immune system reacts is by making your clotting system more active,” Exline said.
+“When you, say, fall and skin your knee, it turns your immune system on, and one of the ways your immune system reacts to an injury is by making your clotting system more active,” Exline said.
 “It kind of makes sense that your body would say, if I see an infection, I need to be ready to clot.
 But when the infection is as widespread and inflammatory as COVID-19, that tendency to clot can become dangerous.”

 And when you’re sick with COVID-19 or following stay-at-home or quarantine orders, you probably aren’t moving much.

 “If you’re immobile, you have an increased risk factor for blood clots,” Exline said.